microsoft/SQL_LogScout/README.md

 .\ScheduleSQLLogScoutAsTask.ps1 -Scenario "GeneralPerf" -SQLInstance ".\SQLInstance01" -StartTime "2024-05-06 14:18" -EndTime "+00:10:00" -Once -DeleteFolderOrNew "DeleteDefaultFolder" -LogonType "S4U"
 ```

-1. Run SQL_LogScout starting 6 hours from now, running continously for 48 executions recycling the logs every 30 minutes.
+1. Run SQL_LogScout starting 6 hours from now, running continuously for 48 executions recycling the logs every 30 minutes.
 The total run time would be 24 hours (48 runs * 30 minutes).
 A new folder is created for each execution and the user isn't to be logged in during runtime.

 ```powershell
 .\ScheduleSQLLogScoutAsTask.ps1 -Scenario "GeneralPerf" -SQLInstance "SQLPRODMACHINE" -StartTime "+06:00:00" -EndTime "+00:30:00" -Continuous -DeleteFolderOrNew "NewCustomFolder" -LogonType "Interactive" -RepeatCollections 47